YashAnand1/UnderstandingLDAP/README.md

 - Entered the LDAP container using `podman exec -it ldap-v1 bash` where ldap-v1 is my container's name
 - Created suffix using `dsconf -D "cn=Directory Manager" ldap://localhost:3389 backend create --suffix="dc=chairtables, dc=com" --be-name="company""`
 	- *`dsconf`*: CLI-Tool for managing directories - Have not studied this tool in detail
-	- *`-D="cn=Directory Manager"`*: To define the Distinguished Name (bindDN) used while connecting - Directory Manager is Admin
+	- *`-D="cn=Directory Manager"`*: To define the bindDN used while connecting - Directory Manager is Admin
 	- *`ldap://localhost:3389`*: To specify the LDAP Host server
 	- *`backend create`*: To create a database in backend
 	- *`--suffix="dc=company,dc=com"`*: For specifying the Suffix or the Root-Distinguished-Name
 	- *`--be-name`*: To specify the name of the suffix
 - Ran `dsconf -D "cn=Directory Manager" ldap://localhost:3389 backend suffix list` to verify the creation of the suffix

 **2. Writing LDIF To creation Entries of Attributes, ObjectClass and Objects** I wrote the '[roomInfo.ldif](https://github.com/YashAnand1/UnderstandingLDAP/blob/main/roomInfo.ldif)' LDIF file for creating these entries, with the following sequence:
 - Attribute definitions
 - ObjectClass definition